-Eight drainage sluices will be replaced under the proposed interventions of the rehabilitation works of the Polder 32.
-Moreover, three sluices will be demolished under this Project.
-Only two new flushing inlets will be constructed under the proposed interventions for rehabilitation work of Polder 32.
-Moreover, twenty one flushing inlets which affected by Aila (2009) will be repaired.
+Fifteen drainage sluices will be replaced under the proposed Project in Polder 35/1.
+Moreover, two sluices will be repaired under this Project.
+Only two new flushing inlets will be constructed under the proposed interventions for rehabilitation work of Polder 35/1.
+Seventeen flushing inlets will be replaced under the proposed Project in Polder 35/1.
+Besides, three old flushing inlets will be repaired.
 The details description of these sluices has been given in Table 1.1.